 Classic Anticholinergic Medications:

-When health professionals are taught about classic anticholinergic drugs they learn about deadly nightshade, i.e., belladonna.
+When health professionals learn about classic anticholinergic drugs, they start with deadly nightshade, i.e., belladonna.
 Chemical cousins, atropine, hyoscyamine and scopolamine were all derived from the plant Atropa belladonna.
 These drugs dry up secretions throughout the body by blocking the action of ACh on neurons.
 They also slow or diminish muscle contractions.
+As a consequence, they have multiple medical applications, but also some downsides.

 Atropine has been used to slow digestive tract motility and ease symptoms of diarrhea.
 You may recognize the brand name Lomotil which contains both atropine and diphenoxylate.
-Doctors have prescribed anticholinergic drugs for gastritis, colitis and diverticulitis.
+Doctors often prescribe anticholinergic drugs to treat gastritis, colitis and diverticulitis.

 Incontinence and Overactive Bladder:

-A side effect of anticholinergic drugs like atropine and scopolamine is urinary retention.
+Anticholinergic drugs like atropine and scopolamine can lead to urinary retention as a side effect.
 In other words, it becomes harder to empty the bladder when someone is taking an anticholinergic medication.
 Drug companies have turned this side effect into a “benefit” by developing a number of medications with anticholinergic activity and promoting them for overactive bladder.
 Such drugs include oxybutynin (Ditropan), tolterodine (Detrol) and fesoterodine (Toviaz).

 Asthma, Bronchitis, COPD (chronic obstructive pulmonary disease):

 Remember that we said anticholinergic drugs dry up secretions.
-They also ease some respiratory symptoms by opening constricted airways.
-Healers have used the smoke from plants containing atropine to help people with breathing problems for hundreds, if not thousands, of years.
+As a result, they also ease some respiratory symptoms by opening constricted airways.
+Healers have used the smoke from plants containing atropine to help people with breathing problems for hundreds or thousands of years.
 Learn more about the old-timey uses of marijuana, stramonium and belladonna to treat asthma at this link.
-Examples of modern anticholinergic drugs include ipratropium (Atrovent) and tiotropium (Spiriva).
+If you are looking for modern anticholinergic drugs for better breathing, check out ipratropium (Atrovent) and tiotropium (Spiriva).

 Another common side effect of anticholinergic drugs is drowsiness.
 People who take Benadryl (diphenhydramine) for allergies or Dramamine (dimenhydrinate) for motion sickness are familiar with this common complication.
 Drug companies have taken advantage of this adverse reaction by putting diphenhydramine in lots of OTC sleeping pills and PM pain relievers.
 Here is just a partial list of OTC drugs that may contain diphenhydramine: